richard-timpson/CS-3500/PS4/Resources/README.txt

 GetSavedVersion:
 Have the function to a point where I think it's working.
 Need to test it with the Save function.
 Going to wait till I have other functions written to write and test this, so that I can do it with actual values.

+GetCellValue:
+Need to work on SetCellValue before I can test

+SetContentsofCell:
+This is most likely going to be a refactored version of the SetContentsActual I wrote for PS4 Need to figure out the IsValid function before I can correctly add values and tests

+End of session 10/2/18 6:00 PM.
+Time spent 2:30 hours.
+Total Time: 2:30 hours